Our Southlake, Fort Worth ObGyns explain what happens when you carry a breech baby

 - When the baby is positioned with one leg hanging down, we call it a footling or incomplete breech.

-Our Grapevine and Fort Worth ObGyns may discover your breech presentation during a pelvic examination or when they are feeling your belly.
+Our Southlake and Fort Worth ObGyns may discover your breech presentation during a pelvic examination or when they are feeling your belly.
 If so, they will order an ultrasound to confirm their suspicions.

 We might be able to turn a breech baby using external cephalic version, or turning the baby.

 If you still have a breech position after week 36, we may try to turn the baby.
 This procedure should be done where a delivery room is easily accessible in the rare case that any problems occur.

 During the procedure, your ObGyn will use her hands to apply firm pressure to the abdomen to get the baby to rotate to a head-down position.
 During this process, we use an ultrasound to guide us, and we monitor the baby’s heart.

 Not every mother with a breech baby will qualify to have an external cephalic version.
 We do not attempt this with a mother carrying multiples.

 If your baby has not turned head down, you will probably need a C-section.
 This is usually the safest way to deliver a breech baby for the sake of both mother and baby.
-Talk to our Grapevine and Fort Worth ObGyns if you have concerns about a C-section.
+Talk to our Southlake and Fort Worth ObGyns if you have concerns about a C-section.
 We are highly experienced in performing the procedure.

 For more information about pregnancy and birth, contact us for an appointment.Tweet